tahowallet/taho-challenge/README.md

 Please fork this repo, and implement a simple single page app that

-- let's the user connect to their wallet
+- Let's the user connect to their wallet
   - (optional) Verify if the used wallet is tally
-- implements sign in with ethereum for signing in
+- Implements sign in with ethereum for signing in
-- signs an arbitrary text using the wallet and save it to local storage
+- Signs an arbitrary text using the wallet and save it to local storage
-  - please choose which RPC method you want to use!
+  - Please choose which RPC method you want to use!
-- use alchemy api to
+- Use alchemy api to
-  - get the token balances for the connected address
+  - Get the token balances for the connected address
-  - (optional) get the metadata for the tokens and display the
+  - (optional) Get the metadata for the tokens
-  - display the output according the mockup
+  - Display the output according the mockup

 ⚠️ Alchemy credentials

 - api key `_ArbR3W9Ttz3Cx1Ofa_vVhcIxzxbx7tC`
 - https endpoint: `https://eth-mainnet.g.alchemy.com/v2/_ArbR3W9Ttz3Cx1Ofa_vVhcIxzxbx7tC`

-Feel free to use your own, if it's helpful
+Feel free to use your own, if it's helpful.

 ### Wireframe